 Suspension

 Mountain bikes are hardtail or full-suspension.
-Hardtail mountain bikes have a suspended fork, while full-suspension MTBs also have a suspended rear triangle.
+Hardtail mountain bikes have a suspended fork, while full-suspension MTBs have a suspended rear triangle and fork.

 The suspension is what makes mountain bikes suitable for tackling demanding terrain.
 It absorbs bumps and vibrations, making your bike ‘flow’ over rocks, roots, and other obstacles.